-(i) Research Income
+(j) Research Income

-Research revenue is recognized when earned on an accrual basis as services are provided to clients and reflected primarily as grants and contract revenue in the combined statements of revenues, expenses, and changes in net position.
+Research revenue is recognized when earned on an accrual basis as services are provided to clients and reflected primarily as grants and contracts in the combined statements of revenues, expenses, and changes in net position.

-(k) Deferred Revenues
+(k) Deferred Revenue

-Deferred revenues consist of unearned payments of license fees or advanced funding for future research.
+Deferred revenue consist of unearned payments of license fees or advanced funding for future research.